nhatthanhlatao/shunkakinoki/wiki/streaks/workflow/day.md

 ## Flow

 1. Define Hours of the day in Calendar
-2. Track and quantify performance in Execution
+2. Track Performance in Quantification
-3. Reflect & Strategy in Shunblog
+3. Reflect & Strategy & Win in Shunblog

 ## Milestone

 - Calendar -> Define all in day
-- Execution -> Benchmark, Execution & Milestone
+- Quantification -> Benchmark, Execution & Milestone
 - Shunblog -> Complete designated assignments